-Real estate not held by a governmental external investment pool and other asset holdings are reported at fair value as determined by appraisal as of June 30, 2019.
+Real estate not held by a governmental external investment pool and other asset holdings are reported at fair value as determined by appraisal as of June 30, 2020.
 Money market investments that have a remaining maturity at the time of purchase of one year or less are reported at amortized cost, if purchased, or at fair value or appraised value at date of gift, if donated.

 Endowment investments include the principal amount of gifts and bequests that, according to donor restrictions, must be held in perpetuity or for a specified period of time, along with any accumulated investment earnings on such amounts.
 Further, endowment investments also include amounts internally designated by the University for investment in an endowment capacity (i.e. quasi-endowments), along with accumulated investment earnings on such amounts.
-Land and other real estate held as investments by endowments are reported at fair value, consistent with how investments are generally reported.

 - F. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
 Receivables also include amounts due from the federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
 Receivables are recorded net of estimated uncollectible amounts. - G. Inventories Inventories, consisting of expendable supplies, postage, fuel held for consumption, and other merchandise for resale, are valued at cost using the last invoice cost method. - H. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.
-Interest costs incurred are capitalized during the period of construction.